tangb/pyremotedev/README.md

 You can also create symbolic links to uploaded files into another path.
 Typically python files from ```/usr/share/pyshared/<mypythonmodule>/``` can be symlinked to ```/usr/lib/python2.7/dist-packages/<mypythonmodule>/```

+### Log handling
+Pyremotedev is able to watch for application logs and write them in new dev env log file.

+The local log file is called remote_<host>.log.

+If you embed pyremodev python module directly on your application, it can catches your application log messages (using new loghandler).

+It also can watch for local file changes.
+To configure this case, simply fill log file entry in your profile.

+Finally you can disable this feature.

+Follow your remote logs using tailf (or tail -f) on the new remote log file.

 ## Manual launch
 ```
 Usage: pyremotedev --master|--slave -D|--dir "directory to watch" <-c|--conf "config filepath"> <-d|--debug> <-h|--help>